How Hot is Too Hot for Raspberry Pi? 2020-02-12

 Component Operating Temperature = Ambient Temperature + Load Induced Temperature Rise

-In its typical configuration in stable ambient temperatures, desktop applications – such as internet browsers and office programs like word processors - significantly increase the load induced temperature rise and consequently how hot the components will get.
+In its typical configuration in stable ambient temperatures, desktop applications – such as internet browsers and office programs like word processors - increase the load induced temperature rise and consequently how hot the components will get.

-In industrial environments, a Raspberry Pi prototype will often be required to function 24 hours a day regardless of the season.
-In contrast to the typical office environment with air conditioning, industrial environments can have higher ambient temperatures due to factors such as metal roofs that can act as radiators, industrial ovens and other machinery, etc. As Pi’s component temperature can frequently reach, and even exceed, the upper level of its operating range whilst sitting on a desk in a temperature-controlled office, an industrial environment with its substantial increase in ambient temperature will inevitably deliver even higher temperatures to the board.
+In industrial environments, a Pi prototype will often be required to function 24 hours a day regardless of the season.
+In contrast to the typical office environment with air conditioning, industrial environments can have higher ambient temperatures due to factors such as metal roofs that can act as radiators, proximity to industrial ovens and other hot machinery, etc. As Pi’s component temperature can reach, and even exceed, the upper level of its operating range whilst sitting on a desk in a temperature-controlled office, an industrial environment with its substantial increase in ambient temperature will inevitably deliver even higher temperatures to the board.

 How does Raspberry Pi deal with high temperatures?